 The 'other you' is the part who stumbles about in reaction to your experiences, to others, to life, to the world.
-It engages 'knee-jerk' or unconscious reactions to deal with your life, to protect your hurts, keep you comfortable in the familiar – even if your familiar is terribly uncomfortable – at least it is familiar!
-There is nothing scarier to the 'other you' – than the unknown, than change.
+It engages in 'knee-jerk' or unconscious reactions to deal with life, to protect your hurts, keep you comfortable in your familiar ways – even if your familiar is horribly uncomfortable – at least it is familiar!
+There is nothing scarier to the 'other' you than change.
 It rages in defensiveness, stubbornness, aggression, force or powerlessness.
-It concedes and contracts, stammers, stutters and blusters.
-It is confused, full of pain and fear and calling for help yet contrarily driven in its desire to stay true to its devastating course.
+It concedes, contracts and cowers, stammers, stutters and blusters.
+It is confused, full of pain and fear and calling for help whilst contrarily driven in its desire to stay true to its devastating course.
 To drown in anxiety, to be stuck in the suspended animation of doubt and depression.

-In meditation you give yourself space to connect to your essence, to spend time just being, breathing your own breath, feeling your body, the truth, your magnificence – to FEEL what’s really happening within your body, within your mind and within your life with a clarity that can only be attained in a state of conscious presence, that is - having your mind and body in the same place at the same time.
+In meditation you give yourself space to re-connect, to spend time just being, breathing your own breath and accessing realisations.
+You give yourself space to stop and feel what’s really happening within your body, within your mind and within your life with a clarity that can only be achieved via a state of conscious presence.

-An important thing to remember is that meditation should not be used as an escape from the storm.
-It is to be used as a tool of connection, to connect body and mind into the same place at the same the time.
-To settle.
-Once you return to a state of being, a state of connectedness, clarity and settlement - the point is then to live it, to bring it into your daily activities, into your every movement and expression.
-To put down your swords and guns and knives, to stand empowered in your self and your life as much as possible that is and without perfection.
+An important thing to remember is that meditation should not be used to escape from the world.
+It is to be used as a tool of connection.
+Once you return to a state of being, a state of connectedness, clarity, settlement and self-authority - the point is then to live it, to bring it into your daily activities, into your every movement and expression - as much as possible that is and without perfection.

 This takes practice.
-It requires consistent re-booting, re-connecting - and as an consistent practice it offers us an ever-deepening journey back to inner stillness, harmony, joy, truth and love as our new 'normal'.
+It requires consistent re-booting, re-connecting - and as a consistent practice it offers us an ever-deepening journey back to our innate inner stillness, harmony, joy, truth and love , it re-establishes these as our new 'normal'.

 That is why we meditate.